hyiip/vertexai-gemini-cf-workers/README.md

 - `PRIVATE_KEY`: This is the private key associated with your GCP service account.
 You can find this in your service account's JSON key file.
 - `PROJECT`: This is the ID of your GCP project.
 You can find this in your service account's JSON key file.
 - `API_KEY`: This is a string that you define.
 It is used to authenticate requests to the worker.

+Set these environment variables by going to the Settings -> Variables page of the worker.